dalexander/SWIG-BamTools/README.md

-SWIG bindings for BamTools for various languages
+SWIG bindings for BamTools for various languages (Python and C# for now)

-Initial draft, may leak memory like crazy and break your computer